OokamiKitsune/dashboard/README.rst

 This is a basic KPI Dashboard running on top of Plotly, Flask and Dash.
+Using Pandas for data manipulation.

+Installation

+You will need Python Poetry to install dependancies.
+The poetry.lock file contains the dependancies and their version needed to run.

+Simply cd to directory and

+start a venv using poetry:
+$ poetry shell
+install the dependancies
+$ poetry install

+then run the application

+$ python app.py

+test data is already provided.